Prices from £19.99

 It could be possible that your inhaler is blocked.
 Try cleaning the inhaler by following the instructions found within the patient information leaflet supplied with your medication.

 The other possibility is that your canister is empty.
 To check, remove the canister from the plastic inhaler and shake it.
-If you can't hear anything, it is likely that you have ran out of Airomir and need more.
+If you can't hear anything, it is likely you have ran out of Airomir and need more.

 Airomir and Ventolin contain the same active ingredient - salbutamol.